noobymatze/bikerental/README.md

 one table, this guarantees a simple and flexiable way to extend the system later on.

+To be able to create offers, every item must belong to an `ItemModel`.
+Without it, a given offer could only be valid for some actual items, which would mean adding all of them explicitely to the `Offer`.
+Furthermore one would not be able to distinguish, whether the given `Item` actually needs to be booked or is only one of a category of items, which could be booked to get a discount.
+That's the problem, the `ItemModel` solves.

 An item can be `Broken` and a `Broken` item can be scheduled for or currently be, in a `Repairment`.
 This capability can be used to track the durability of an item over time and to understand when to buy new